Linguapress

 In the singular,

-count nouns must
+count nouns must be preceded by a determiner:

 The dog is happy. (or This dog is happy, etc: but not: Dog is happy )

-I'm reading the book you gave me.
+I'm reading my book

 Oxygen, health, money, heat, astronomy

-They can NOT usually be used in the plural.
+The plural is even easier: non-count nouns can NOT usually be used in the plural.

 For more detail see Count & non-count nouns

-THE BIG QUESTION concerns plural nouns:
+THE BIG QUESTION concerns plural count nouns: Generalisation or not?

-Sometimes it is not easy to decide if a plural noun is being used as a generalization, or in a restrictive context : often the speaker or writer can choose.
+Sometimes it is not easy to decide if a plural noun is being used as a generalisation, or in a restrictive context : often the speaker or writer can choose.
 Look at these two sentences:

-a) London buses are red
+a) Tomatoes are red

-b) The London buses are red.
+b) The tomatoes are ripe

 In example (a), the writer is clearly implying a generalisation on the noun group